 The fourth standard covers the management of access to ePHI by members of the workforce who need to view, amend or update ePHI as part of their daily duties.
 Controlling access is an essential element of data security that limits the potential for accidental or deliberate disclosure of PHI to non-authorized individuals, while also limiting the possibility of erasure or alteration of ePHI.

 Information Access Management includes three implementation specifications:

 Isolating Healthcare Clearinghouse Functions (Required)

-If a healthcare clearinghouse is part of a larger organization, the clearinghouse must implement policies and procedures that protect the ePHI of the clearinghouse from unauthorized access by the larger organization.
+If a healthcare clearinghouse is part of a larger organization, the clearinghouse must implement policies and procedures that isolates ePHI and protects it from unauthorized access by the larger organization.

 Access Authorization (Addressable)

 This specification is similar to that stated in the Workforce Security section, but instead of determining access rights, Access Authorization requires policies and procedures to be implemented for granting access to ePHI, such as through a particular workstation or for specific transactions, programs, processes, or other mechanisms.